 - 3/4 cup Granulated sugar

 - 3/4 cup Brown sugar, packed

 - 1 tsp Vanilla extract

 - 2 cups (12-oz. pkg.)
 NESTLÉ® TOLL HOUSE® Semi-Sweet Chocolate Morsels

 - Preheat oven to 375°F.

-- Combine flour, baking soda, and salt in small bowl.
+- Combine flour, baking soda, and salt in a small bowl.

 - Beat butter, granulated sugar, brown sugar, and vanilla extract in large mixer bowl until creamy.
 Add eggs, one at a time, beating well after each addition.

 - Gradually beat in flour mixture.
 Stir in morsels and nuts.

 - Drop by rounded tablespoon onto ungreased baking sheets.

 - Bake for 9 to 11 minutes or until golden brown.
 Cool on baking sheets for 2 minutes; remove to wire racks to cool completely.